-The Authority reports governmental activity using five funds, comprised of the general fund, two capital projects funds: a building aid revenue bonds capital project fund ("BARBs CPF"), and a future tax secured capital project fund ("FTS Bonds CPF"); and two debt service funds: a building aid revenue bonds debt service fund ("BARBs DSF") and a future tax secured debt service fund ("FTS Bonds DSF").
-In fiscal year 2011, the Authority implemented Government Accounting Standards Board Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions ("GASB 54").
+The Authority uses five governmental funds for reporting its activities: (1) a general fund, (2) a building aid revenue bonds capital project fund ("BARBs CPF"), (3) a future tax secured bonds capital project fund ("FTS Bonds CPF"), (4) a building aid revenue bonds debt service fund ("BARBs DSF"), and (5) a future tax secured bonds debt service fund ("FTS Bonds DSF").
+In fiscal year 2011, the Authority implemented Governmental Accounting Standards Board Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions ("GASB 54").
 GASB 54 resulted in the creation of a general fund and the restatement of those activities that were formerly presented in the debt service funds and now reported under a general fund.
 The Authority now accounts for and reports in the general fund its administrative and operating expenditures along with the resources used or held for use to pay for those operating activities, pursuant to the Indenture.